dagahren/Evomics/readme.md

 ##	Reproducibility 101
 We have now run a few analyses with several datasets and programs.
 Have a look at the files you produced.
 Would you remember what all the different files are and recall how you produced them?
 Probably not, so to be kind to your future self finding a way to organise your work is highly recommended.
 Below there are a few suggestions that could be useful, but feel free to find your own path (no pun intended).Lets do another exercise and this time we will run another exercise with some recommended file structure to follow.
 It will be a bit harder to keep track of the structure and in which directory you are but for a real project it would be highly beneficial.

+Another suggestion is to keep track of commands used by keeping a separate terminal with a text editor of your choice open so that you can document your work as you proceed.
+There are many ways of doing this (R markdown, jupyter notebook etc), but here I would suggest that you start documenting in a simple text format and save it under the name README in the directory you are working in.

 Before starting an analysis it would be a good idea to make your data  read-only using: <pre> chmod 444 *fastq</pre>